UT-Austin-RPL/amago/README.md

 ## Background
 AMAGO treats multi-task RL, meta-RL, RL generalization, and long-term memory as variations of the same POMDP problem that can be solved with sequence learning.
 This core framework goes by many different names including [implicit partial observability](https://arxiv.org/abs/2107.06277), [context-based meta-learning](https://arxiv.org/abs/2301.08028), or [contextual MDPs](https://arxiv.org/abs/2111.09794).

 AMAGO learns from off-policy or offline data, which improves sample efficiency and enables hindsight experience replay for goal-conditioned environments.
-All of the low-level details have been redesigned from scratch to be scalable enough to train Transformers on long sequences.
-In general, AMAGO's training process looks more like supervised sequence modeling than state-of-the-art off-policy RL: trajectory sequences are saved and loaded from disk and RL loss functions are optimized by a single sequence model in one forward pass.
+We find a stable and high-performance way to train off-policy actor-critic agents on top of the representations from a shared sequence model, and all of the low-level details have been redesigned from scratch to be scalable enough to train Transformers on long sequences.
+Please refer to our [paper](https://arxiv.org/abs/2310.09971) for a detailed explanation.

 ## Installation